Existence, uniqueness and comparisons for BSDEs in general spaces: Martingale representations

-Under the assumption that the Hilbert space $L^2(\mathcal{F}_T)$ is separable, a paper, Davis and Varaiya \cite{Davis1974}, gives the following result.

-\begin{theorem}[Martingale Representation Theorem; \cite{Davis1974}] Suppose $L^2(\mathcal{F}_T)$ is a separable Hilbert space, with an inner product $(X,Y) = E[XY]$.
-Then there exists a finite or countable sequence of square-integrable martingales $M^1, M^2,...$ such that every square integrable martingale $M_t$ has a representation
+Under the assumption that the Hilbert space $L^2(\mathcal{F}_T)$ is separable, a paper of Davis and Varaiya~\cite{Davis1974} gives the following result (see also Malamud~\cite{Malamud2007}). \begin{theorem}[(Martingale representation theorem;~\cite{Davis1974})] Suppose that $L^2(\mathcal{F}_T)$ is a separable Hilbert space, with an inner product $(X,Y) = E[XY]$.
+Then there exists a finite or countable sequence of square-integrable $\{\mathcal{F}_t\}$-martingales $M^1, M^2,\ldots$ such that every square integrable $\{\mathcal{F}_t\} $-martingale~$N$ has a representation

 for some sequence of predictable processes $Z^i$.
 This sequence satisfies